patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/PatternFly-AI/conversation-design/conversation-design.md

 # Conversation design guidelines

-**Conversation design** is method of writing for conversational interfaces, like chatbots or voicebots.
+**Conversation design** is a method of writing for conversational interfaces, like chatbots or voicebots.
 The goal of conversation design is to create an interactive experience that resembles human-to-human conversation as much as possible.
 Like traditional content design, conversation design is focused on using words to make experiences clear, concise, and well-timed.

 Good conversation design combines content strategy, writing, and design to ensure that the development and use of chatbots is centered on real user needs.
 This includes making sure that all text related to the conversational UI supports easy engagement with chatbots, while staying aligned with brand standards.